flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 * Added handling for IDE theme change events to update embedded DevTools UI. - [#8336](https://github.com/flutter/devtools/pull/8336)

+* Fixed a bug that was causing data filters to be cleared when clearing data on the Network and Logging screens. - [#8407](https://github.com/flutter/devtools/pull/8407)

 ## Inspector updates

 - Added a setting to the Flutter Inspector controls that allows users to opt-in to the newly redesigned Flutter Inspector. - [#8342](https://github.com/flutter/devtools/pull/8342)